Kayli/logspub/dev-messaging.md

 - typical components
   - broker, producer, consumer
-- kafka 'server', 'broker' and 'node' all refer to the same concept and are synonyms
+- kafka 'server', 'broker','node', 'storage node' all refer to the same concept and are synonyms
+- preserves immutable log of events
+  - retention time can be configured based on number, size or ttl of objects
 - kafka connect
   - provides ecosystem of pluggable connectors
   - kafka connectors: